Americano and Long Black are two popular Espresso-based coffee drinks.

 What is Lungo?
 Is it the same as Long black?

-Lungo coffee is a type of Espresso shot that is pulled for longer and made by using more water than usual to extract the flavors from the coffee beans.
+Lungo coffee is a type of Espresso shot that is pulled for longer and made by using more water than usual espresso shot

-Essentially, lungo is different from Long Black in a way that it is made by pulling more water through the espresso machine instead of simply adding hot after pulling a standard espresso shot.
+So, lungo is not same as Long Black as it is made by running more water through the espresso machine instead of simply adding hot after pulling a standard espresso shot.

 Is an Americano Same as black coffee?